prefrontalcortex/glTF/specification/2.0/PropertiesReference.md

 <a name="reference-asset"></a>
 # Asset

 Metadata about the glTF asset.
+Not implemented in codebase.

 **Properties**